What to Do About Those Old Pipes in Your House

 Ideally, you should replace galvanized pipes, but if you can’t manage an immediate replacement, you can prolong their life by cleaning the rust from the outside of the pipes.
 Steel wool and vinegar will get rid of small areas of rust.
 For heavy rust or corrosion inside the pipes, you’ll need help from a professional plumber.

-If you have leaks in old pipes, try sealing holes and cracks with a plumber’s putty or pipe repair tape.
+If your old pipes are leaking, try sealing holes and cracks with a plumber’s putty or pipe repair tape.
 It’s not a long-term fix, but it may give you a little more time to prepare for replacement.

 What Do Plumbers Use to Replace Old Piping?